 Mung beans contain around 105 calories per 100 grams.
 77.5 of these calories come from the carbohydrates (19.2 g per 100 grams of which 7.6 g fiber).
 1 cup of boiled mung beans (202 g) contains about 212 calories.

-You might be able to fit in some mung beans but they are generally not suited for low carb diets like the keto diet.
+You might be able to fit in some amounts but mung beans are generally not keto-friendly or good for other low-carb diets.

 The number of calories in mung beans is higher than most vegetables and fruits but even with that in mind this number is low compared to many other foods.
 Mung beans are even one of the lowest-calorie beans.